wp-plugins/oik/readme.txt

 8. oik shortcode selection dialog

 == Changelog ==
+= 1.4 =
+* Added: [bw_block]/[bw_eblock] now supports themes generated with Artisteer 3.1 beta 1
+* Added: option to specify which version of Artisteer was used to generate your theme: 31, 30, 25, or na
+* Changed: Documentation has been migrated to www.oik-plugins.com/oik = 1.3.1 =
+* Changed: Lost another fight with SVN :-(
 = 1.3 =
 * Changed: [bw_show_googlemap] now uses V3 of the GoogleMap API so a GoogleMap API key is no longer needed
 * Added: Parameters to [bw_show_googlemap] allowing more than one GoogleMap.